billpg/HashBack/README.md

 Host: rutabaga.example
 User-Agent: Carol's Magnificent Application Server.
 Authorization: HashBack
- eyJWZXJzaW9uIjoiQklMTFBHLURSQUZULTQtMCIsIkhvc3QiOiJydXRhYmFnYS5leGFtcGxlIiwi
+ eyJIb3N0IjoicnV0YWJhZ2EuZXhhbXBsZSIsIk5vdyI6MTExMTg2MzYwMCwiVW51cyI6IlRtREZH
- Tm93IjoxMTExODYzNjAwLCJVbnVzIjoiVG1ERkdla3ZRK0NSZ0FOajlRUFpRdEJuRjA3N2dBYzRB
+ ZWt2UStDUmdBTmo5UVBaUXRCbkYwNzdnQWM0QWVSQVNGU0RYbzg9IiwiUm91bmRzIjoxLCJWZXJp
- ZVJBU0ZTRFhvOD0iLCJSb3VuZHMiOjEsIlZlcmlmeVVybCI6Imh0dHBzOi8vY2Fyb2wuZXhhbXBs
+ ZnkiOiJodHRwczovL2Nhcm9sLmV4YW1wbGUvaGFzaGJhY2svNjQ5NjE4NTkudHh0Iiwi8J+lmiI6
- ZS9oYXNoYmFjay82NDk2MTg1OS50eHQiLCLwn6WaIjoiaHR0cHM6Ly9iaWxscGcuY29tL25nZ3l1
+ Imh0dHBzOi8vYmlsbHBnLmNvbS9uZ2d5dSJ9
- In0=
+Accept: application/issued-bearer-token+json

 ```

 The hash is saved as a text file to her web server using the random filename selected earlier.
-With this in place, the request for a Bearer token including the  can be sent to the API.
+With this in place, the request for a Bearer token including the header can be sent to the API.
 The HTTP client library used to make the request will perform the necessary TLS handshake as part of making the connection.

 ## Checking the request
 The Rutabaga Company website receives this request and validates the request body, performing the following checks:
 - The request arrived via HTTPS.  :heavy_check_mark:
-- The version string `BILLPG-DRAFT-4-0` is known.  :heavy_check_mark:
+- The `Authorization` header is `HashBack` type with a BASE64-encoded JSON payload.  :heavy_check_mark:
-- The `Host` value is a URL belonging to itself - `rutabaga.example`.  :heavy_check_mark:
+- The `Host` value is a domain it owns - `rutabaga.example`.  :heavy_check_mark:
 - The `Now` time-stamp is reasonably close to the server's internal clock.  :heavy_check_mark:
 - The `Unus` value represents 256 bits encoded in base-64.  :heavy_check_mark:
 - The `Rounds` value is within its acceptable 1-99 rounds.  :heavy_check_mark:
-- The `VerifyUrl` value is an HTTPS URL belonging to a known user - Carol.  :heavy_check_mark:
+- The `Verify` value is an HTTPS URL belonging to a known user - *Carol*.  :heavy_check_mark:

 The service has passed the request for basic validity, but it still doesn't know if the request has genuinely come from Carol's service or not.
 To perform this step, it proceeds to check the verification hash.